varocarbas/accessory_java_RAW/README.md

 Library containing a set of miscellaneous resources accessorily used by most of my Java code.

-Required external dependencies:
+Optional external dependencies:
 - MySQL Java connector (v.
-8.0.21 or above).
+8.0.21 or above) to use the DB features.

 Tested with OpenJDK 11.0.15.